bigwiv/Biopython-cn/chr10.rst

     >>> handle = ScanProsite.scan(seq=sequence)

 By executing ``handle.read()``, you can obtain the search results in raw XML format.
-Instead, let°Øs use ``Bio.ExPASy.ScanProsite.read`` to parse the raw XML into a Python object:
+Instead, let‚Äôs use ``Bio.ExPASy.ScanProsite.read`` to parse the raw XML into a Python object:

 .. code:: verbatim